Capstone-AutoML/AutoML_Capstone/README.md

 ## Support

 Encountering issues?
 Need assistance?
-For any questions regarding this dashboard, please open an issue in the GitHub repository.
+For any questions regarding this pipeline, please open an issue in the GitHub repository.